 Company executives make important strategic decisions and goals, and coordinate organizational operations.
 Having your key employees head-hunted by another organization can be a nightmare for your business, whether you’re a privately-held company or a publicly-traded company.

-Traditional executive compensation packages aren’t enough anymore.
-It is important to look for new ways to keep them happy and motivated.
+It is important to structure your executive compensation plan right to keep them happy and motivated.
+Here, we’ll discuss:

 What is executive compensation?

 Executive compensation, also known as executive pay, is the combination of salary, benefits, and bonuses offered to executives or other top management positions at a company in return for their work.

 As they are experienced and skilled professionals at the top of their respective industries, companies often compensate them with a more valuable and complex compensation package.

 Why is it important to discuss executive pay?

 Executive compensation structure has been widely discussed because it’s important to get it right due to :

 - War for executive talent: Approximately 60% of private firms polled compete against public companies for executive talent according to the compensation policy surveys completed by several consulting firms.

 - Talent retention: Executives or senior management, as mentioned, are key to a company so a well-designed structure helps maintain staff stability and thus grows the company and business profit.